apache/doris/docs/en/docs/admin-manual/privilege-ldap/user-privilege.md

 ## Permission hierarchy

-At the same time, according to the scope of application of permissions, we divide them into three levels:
+At the same time, according to the scope of application of permissions, we divide them into four levels:

 1. GLOBAL LEVEL: Global permissions.
-That is, permissions on `*.*` granted by GRANT statements.
+That is, permissions on `*.*.*` granted by GRANT statements.
 The granted permissions apply to any table in any database.
+2. Catalog LEVEL: Catalog level permissions.
+That is, the permissions on `ctl.*.*` granted through the GRANT statement.
+The permissions granted apply to any library table in the specified Catalog.
-2. DATABASE LEVEL: Database-level permissions.
-That is, permissions on `db.*` granted by GRANT statements.
-The granted permissions apply to any table in the specified database.
+3. DATABASE LEVEL: Database-level permissions.
+That is, the permissions on `ctl.db.*` granted through the GRANT statement.
+The privileges granted apply to any table in the specified database.
-3. TABLE LEVEL: Table-level permissions.
-That is, permissions on `db.tbl` granted by GRANT statements.
-The permissions granted apply to the specified tables in the specified database.
+4. TABLE LEVEL: Table-level permissions.
+That is, the permissions on `ctl.db.tbl` granted through the GRANT statement.
+The privileges granted apply to the specified table in the specified database.

 ## ADMIN /GRANT